< Browse to Previous Essay | Browse to Next Essay >

 individual territories, and it nominated Stephen A. Douglas (1813-1861) for

 president in 1860.
 The other faction, led by Buchanan's vice-president, John C.

 Breckinridge (1821-1875), believed that the federal government should protect

 the right of slaveholders to settle in the territories.
 Breckinridge was

 selected to carry its banner in the presidential race.

 to the Democrats, had been torn apart in the 1850s by internal disputes

 over slavery.
 Its remnants, together with former members of the also-defunct

-Know Nothing Party, formed the Constitution Union Party to contend in the 1860 election.
+Know Nothing Party, formed the Constitutional Union Party to contend in the 1860 election.
 Its platform, if such

 it could be called, promised to ensure the preservation of the union by simply ignoring the slavery issue.
 John Bell (1796-1869), a former Whig from Tennessee,